lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > don't think you have explicitly indicated yet that this operation is
 > disallowed.

+Good point; you're allowed to explicitly write Top to the LVar (although you wouldn't, because by doing so you would cause the program to step to the error state right away).
+I think what we mean here is that you cannot *unintentionally* reach Top.
+We can reword this.

 > Definition 2.3, lub of stores: I would be interesting to know where this
 > definition is used.
 Apparently not in the operational semantics (good).
 I am
 > curious about some details (e.g. why you allow taking the lub of two stores
 > with distinct domains) but cannot tell why this is reasonable/required if I
 > don't know where this notion is used.

+It's used in various parts of the proof of determinism; it'll show up a few pages later in the Independence lemma, for instance.
+We can point that out.

 > Definition 2.4, equality of stores: it seems to be "just equality".
 Is this
 > definition really needed?

+We can probably skip it, but I should look back at the proofs; I think there were some places where I used store equality, and others where I didn't bother and assumed that everyone would know what "=" meant.

 > Lemma 2.2, I would expect the conclusion of the lemma to also state, "and
 > pi(sigma) = sigma".
 Is this not needed?